-- Income Support.

-- Income-based Jobseeker's Allowance.

-- Income-related Employment and Support Allowance (ESA).

-- Incapacity Benefit.

-- Severe Disablement Allowance.

-- State Pension Credit.

-- Universal Credit if your household income from work is £660 (net) a month or less.

-- Support through Part 6 of the Immigration and Asylum Act 1999 (Support for Asylum Seekers).
+- Income Support. - Income-based Jobseeker's Allowance. - Income-related Employment and Support Allowance. - Incapacity Benefit. - Severe Disablement Allowance. - State Pension Credit. - Child Tax Credit, but not Working Tax Credit - if your household income from work is £17,005 a year or less. - Child Tax Credit, and Working Tax Credit - if your household income from work is £7,920 a year or less. - Universal Credit if your household income from work is £660 (net) a month or less. - Support through part VI of the Immigration and Asylum Act 1999 (Support for Asylum Seekers).